SaGa: Emerald Beyond: Synopsis

 Emerald Beyond takes place across multiple worlds connected by an interdimensional space called the Beyond, through which each of the six protagonists travel on their quests guided by an energy dubbed the Emerald Waves.
-The six protagonists are Tsunanori Mido, a magically gifted man tasked with restoring balance between worlds when his own is threatened; Ameya Aisling, a witch-in-training who has her magic taken away and goes to gain it back while aware of an approaching Calamity; Siugnas, a vampire king seeking to reclaim his realm from a usurper; Diva No.5, a songstress robot who loses her voice and original body after singing a forbidden song; and Bonnie Blair and Formina Franklyn, a pair of rookie police officers investigating an assassination attempt on their world's president.
+The six protagonists are Tsunanori Mido, a magically gifted man tasked with restoring balance between worlds when his own is threatened; Ameya Aisling, a witch-in-training who has her magic taken away and goes to gain it back while aware of an approaching Calamity; Siugnas, a vampire king seeking to reclaim his realm from a usurper; Diva No.5, a songstress robot who loses her voice and original body after singing a forbidden song, becoming roped into an interdimensional task force; and Bonnie Blair and Formina Franklyn, a pair of rookie police officers investigating an assassination attempt on their world's president.

 To complete their missions, each protagonist must journey through the Beyond, following the Emerald Waves to different worlds beset by troubles and with varying levels of awareness of worlds beyond their own.
-Across each campaign to varying degrees, the protagonists encounter agents of Quissitatum, a group of identical men who seek to merge the worlds back into a single unified whole by force.
-Quissitatum is revealed to be in some degree responsible for the inciting events in protagonist's story, as they have been given the power to influence events via the Emerald Waves.
-Each route, including Mido and Aisling's true endings, ends with a fight against the Living Anguish, a being Quissitatum summon as part of their plan to merge the worlds.
+Across each campaign to varying degrees, the protagonists encounter agents of Quisstatium, a group of identical human-like beings who seek to merge the worlds into a single unified whole by force; they include Diva No.5's commander Constantine, and the "Man from the Heavens" who attacked the president of Bonnie and Formina's world.
+Quisstatium is in some degree responsible for the inciting events in protagonist's story, as they have been given the power to influence events via the Emerald Waves.
+Each route, including Mido and Aisling's true endings, ends with a fight against the Living Anguish, a being Quisstatium summon as part of their plan to merge the worlds.